ABM STRATEGY YOU CAN STEALAn ABM Campaign That Closed $243,000 In 3 Months Register Today!

 - Marketing Sourced Revenue: Monthly, Quarterly, and Year Trend

 - Average Lifetime Value of Marketing Sourced Customers: All Time

 - Leads: Monthly trend

 - Customers: Monthly trend

-When we present this data to our clients, we look at three main big picture points:
+When presenting this data to your executive team, look at three main big picture points:

 The bottom line is always, "did we get new customers?"
-More traffic, means more leads, and more leads turn into more customers.
+More traffic means more leads, and more leads turn into more customers.
 Period.
-Follow that line and you'll be able to show your CEO that your marketing program is effective in bringing in new business.
+Follow that line, and you'll show your CEO that your marketing program effectively brings in new business.

 Steph leads our client delivery team and is obsessed with delivering quality work, creating an efficiency machine, and mastering the tools and disciplines to achieve success for our heroes.
 At home, she loves listening to true crime podcasts, playing with her daughters and two pugs, and singing in a local rock band with her husband.

 - Marketing Automation

 - Mojo News